-The SC16C850V provides serial asynchronous receive data synchronization, parallel-to-serial and serial-to-parallel data conversions for both the transmitter and receiver sections.
+The SC16C850L provides serial asynchronous receive data synchronization, parallel-to-serial and serial-to-parallel data conversions for both the transmitter and receiver sections.
 These functions are necessary for converting the serial data stream into parallel data that is required with digital data systems.
 Synchronization for the serial data stream is accomplished by adding start and stop bits to the transmit data to form a data character (character orientated protocol).
 Data integrity is ensured by attaching a parity bit to the data character.
 The parity bit is checked by the receiver for any transmission bit errors.
 The electronic circuitry to provide all these functions is fairly complex, especially when manufactured on a single integrated silicon chip.
-The SC16C850V represents such an integration with greatly enhanced features.
-The SC16C850V is fabricated with an advanced CMOS process.
+The SC16C850L represents such an integration with greatly enhanced features.
+The SC16C850L is fabricated with an advanced CMOS process.

-The SC16C850V is an upward solution to the SC16C650B with a VLIO interface that provides a single UART capability with 128 bytes of transmit and receive FIFO memory, instead of 32 bytes for the SC16C650B.
-The SC16C850V is designed to work with high speed modems and shared network environments that require fast data processing time.
-Increased performance is realized in the SC16C850V by the transmit and receive FIFOs.
+The SC16C850L is an upward solution to the SC16C650B that provides a single UART capability with 128 bytes of transmit and receive FIFO memory, instead of 32 bytes for the 16C650B and 16 bytes in the 16C550B.
+The SC16C850L is designed to work with high speed modems and shared network environments that require fast data processing time.
+Increased performance is realized in the SC16C850L by the transmit and receive FIFOs.
 This allows the external processor to handle more networking tasks within a given time.
-In addition, the four selectable receive and transmit FIFO trigger interrupt levels are provided in normal mode, or 128 programmable levels are provided in extended mode for maximum data throughput performance especially when operating in a multi-channel environment (see Section 6.2 "Extended mode (128-byte FIFO)").
-The FIFO memory greatly reduces the bandwidth requirement of the external controlling CPU, and increases performance.

-A low power pin (LOWPWR) is provided to further reduce power consumption by isolating the host interface bus.
+In addition, the four selectable receive and transmit FIFO trigger interrupt levels are provided in 16C650 mode, or 128 programmable levels are provided in the extended mode for maximum data throughput performance especially when operating in a multi-channel environment (see Section 6.2 "Extended mode (128-byte FIFO)).
+The FIFO memory greatly reduces the bandwidth requirement of the external controlling CPU and increases performance.
+A low power pin (LOWPWR) is provided to further reduce power consumption by isolating the host bus interface.

-The SC16C850V is capable of operation up to 5 Mbit/s with an external 80 MHz clock.
-With a crystal is capable of operation up to 1.5 Mbit/s.
+The SC16C850L is capable of operation up to 5 Mbit/s with an external 80 MHz clock.
+With a crystal, the SC16C850L is capable of operation up to 1.5 Mbit/s.

-The rich feature set of the SC16C850V is available through internal registers.
-These features are: selectable and programmable receive and transmit FIFO trigger levels, selectable TX and RX baud rates, and modem interface controls (all standard features).
-Following a power-on reset an external reset or a software reset, the SC16C850V is software compatible with the previous generation SC16C650B.
+The rich feature set of the SC16C850L is available through internal registers.
+These features are: selectable and programmable receive and transmit FIFO trigger levels, selectable TX and RX baud rates, and modem interface controls, and are all standard features.
+Following a power-on reset, an external reset, or a software reset, the SC16C850L is software compatible with the previous generation, SC16C550B, and SC16C650B.